 It’s also worth looking for an influencer marketing app that offers safe payment options.
 A secure app will ensure that the money from the brand is paid at the very start of the project, then held in escrow until the influencer completes the project as requested.

 Step 8: Make Co-promotions With Other Influencers

-The influencer world can often feel quite cut-throat.
+The influencer world can often feel quite cutthroat.
 After all, influencers are often competing against one another for collaborations and even content.
-There’s a big focus on who can take the best photo in a particular popular travel destination, wearing a particular fashion piece, or working with a particular brand.
+There’s a big focus on who can take the best photo in a particularly popular travel destination, wearing a particular fashion piece, or working with a particular brand.

 Thankfully, many influencers take a different attitude to this, and won’t show hostility if they discover other influencers in their niche.
 In fact, many influencers work together on promotional content, and this helps to boost the popularity of both involved.